PLAN YOUR VISIT:

 Nature

-The cave maintains a comfortable 60 degrees temperature year round; which makes it an excellent field trip for school, church or other groups.
-The park itself encompasses 493 acres, and there are marked hiking trails available for those wanting to enjoy the outdoors.
+The cave maintains a consistently comfortable 60-degree temperature year-round, making it an excellent field trip destination for schools, churches, or other groups.
+The park encompasses 493 acres, and marked hiking trails are available for those who want to enjoy the outdoors.

 Use the ADCNR Interactive Map to learn more about the Alabama State Parks.